Mechanical Engineering & Materials Science

 The Department of Mechanical Engineering & Materials Science offers a PhD in either Mechanical Engineering or Aerospace Engineering.
-The department's research strengths include biomechanics, materials, energy, fluid mechanics, and rotary-wing aerodynamics.
-The doctoral student, with their adviser, designs the program of study and research project.
+The department's research strengths include biomechanics, materials, energy, fluid mechanics and rotary-wing aerodynamics.
+The doctoral student, with their adviser, designs the program of study and the research project.
 The dissertation is defended at the end of the research effort.
-A typical time to PhD after an undergraduate engineering degree is four to five years, but the length of program may vary, depending on the individual and the area of study.
+A typical time to PhD after an undergraduate engineering degree is four to five years, but the length of the program may vary depending on the individual and the area of study.

 |Contact:||Prof. Jessica Wagenseil|

 A key objective of the doctoral program is to promote cutting-edge multidisciplinary research and education in the areas of mechanical engineering and materials science.
 Students are selected for admission to the program by a competitive process, and they typically start in the fall semester.
 On arriving at Washington University in St. Louis, the student will be advised by the temporary adviser on all procedural issues.
 The student will choose a permanent adviser by the end of the first year of residency in the program.